Reactive-Extensions/RxJS/readme.md

     .distinctUntilChanged();
 ```

 Now, let's query Wikipedia!
-We'll use the new Promise bindings which will bind to any [Promises A+](https://github.com/promises-aplus/promises-spec) implementation through the `Rx.Observable.fromPromise` method.
+In RxJS, we can instantly bind to any [Promises A+](https://github.com/promises-aplus/promises-spec) implementation through the `Rx.Observable.fromPromise` method or by just directly returning it, and we wrap it for you.

 ```js
 function searchWikipedia (term) {